stanfordnlp/pyvene/README.md

 ## Citation
-If you use this repository, please consider to cite relevant papers:
+Library paper is forthcoming.
+For now, if you use this repository, please consider to cite relevant papers:
 ```stex
   @article{geiger-etal-2023-DAS,
         title={Finding Alignments Between Interpretable Causal Variables and Distributed Neural Representations},